npes87184/WallPaperFrame/README.md

 ========
 1. light weight and no AD
 2. auto change wallpaper when screen turn on
+3. support auto change by time
-3. online check version support
+4. online check version support

 Picture
 ========